 Specs for virtual usage

 Though MT4 was designed to work optimally with both Windows 2008 R2 Enterprise and Windows 2012 R2 Standard, the latter offers a client better usage.
 Virtual private servers are made to allow the use of several accounts at once and the 2012 R2 Standard can better support this load while still offering high performance.
 The evidence speaks for itself.
 2012 R2 Standard has 320 logical processors while 2008 R2 Enterprise has a relatively measly 64.
 The 2012 version has 32 times more disk capacity than the 2008 version and almost 3 times more active virtual machines.
 Whereas Windows 2008 R2 Enterprise has 1000 virtual machines, 2012 R2 Standard has a whopping 8000!
 MT4 thrives under these conditions.

 There is better information protection, which is invaluable when dealing with sensitive client information such as that which is processed by MT4 whenever it is used.
 In the event that it is necessary, 2012 offers better recovery options for lost data.
 There is more flexibility for the user with this server than there is with the 2008 version.

-Ultimately, when looking at both of these operating systems side by side, Windows 2012 R2 Standard is the better operating system to use when running MetaTrader4.
+Ultimately, when looking at both of these operating systems sides by side, Windows 2012 R2 Standard is the better operating system to use when running MetaTrader4.

 Please help to hit our Facebook “Like” Button to keep us going!

 Research Team – We do intensive and regular monitoring of any updates and information relevant and beneficial to our Virtual Private Server.
-Our team is highly devoted in offering tips and education article to all VPS users.
-Our goal is to ensure that we are always offering the best customized trading VPS for our clients.
+Our team is highly devoted to offering tips and education articles to all VPS users.
+Our goal is to ensure that we are always offering the best-customized trading VPS for our clients.